PART-TIME | WINNIPEG LOCATIONS APD1P-NA Apparel Design

 No sewing machine is required for class, but one needs to be available for use at home to complete homework.

-It is recommended for students taking Pattern Design, Textile and Advanced Pattern in sequence.
+It is recommended for students to take Pattern Design, Textile and Advanced Pattern in sequence.
 These courses build on one another and they will combine to give students a consistent and continuous learning experience.
-Students could continue with Fashion Illustration, Ladies Design Details and Ladies Jackets and Coats.
-Sewing for Beginners and The Saturday workshops are all wonderful hands on experiences using students own sewing machines.
+Students could continue with Blouses, Jackets and Coats and the Draping workshop which are all wonderful hands-on experiences using students own sewing machines.

 The Kit fee is included.